Indian Judiciary: Contemporary or Structural Lag?

 To reduce the huge backlog, it was also suggested to decentralise the High Courts.

-Another suggestion regarding Supreme Court was made to increase the number of judges.
+Another suggestion regarding the Supreme Court was made to increase the number of judges.
 And establish Constitutional Benches in the eastern and southern parts of the country.

 The 245th Law Commission of India Report, published in 2014, focused on “Arrears and Backlog: Creating Additional Judicial (Wo)manpower.”
 It suggested: